JamesOwers/mendeley-viz/README.md

 # mendeley-viz
-Tools to extract notes from, and visualise mendeley libraries (currently only for UNIX)
+Tools to extract notes from, and visualise mendeley libraries (currently only tested on UNIX)

+## Motivation
+If you, like me, use Mendeley to create your bibliographies but not to create notes about them (because the edit tools are woeful!), these scripts may enable you to use Mendeley for note taking too...

+In short - within the Mendeley gui, if you write markdown formatted notes in the 'General notes' box for each paper, running the script export_notes.py create an individual markdown file for each note you made.
+This will allow you to read them much easier (esp if you view on github.com).

+I'll write import_notes.py soon such that you can edit these notes externally too.

 ## Install
 Currently this is just one script: `export_notes.py`.
 To run it